DevMonks/grafix-js/SPECIFICATION.md

 be able to copy all essential properties.

 For a reference visit the `Shape` class and take a look at the `set` and `clone` properties.

-## Roadmap

-These things are yet to be implemented

-- Group-Shape with a dynamic x/y/width/height based on its children.
-  If you move a group shape, all children will be moved as well (relative positioning)

-- Several default shapes (Polygon, Line/Path, Circle, etc.)
-  Some of them can be taken from the old version residing inside the `js/` directory

-- Color handling.
-Darken, Lighten colors, parse colors, set specific r/g/b/a/h/s/l/c/m/y/k values     manually

-- Touch input handling.
-Nuff' said.

-- Keyboard input handling.

-- Grid systems for easy positioning based on manually defined grids

-- Animation classes that iterate changes in Shape properties and animates them based on an easing in the `Easing` class or an easing created via `Easing.create()` or `KeySpline()`

-- Several layer types, including `ImageLayer` and `TileLayer`

-- Image handling and manipulation